 Identification: AT-46 Name: The returned amount of the positive answer to the Recall in euro Description: This amount may be the same as AT-04 if there is no AT-47.
 If a fee for the positive answer to the Recall is present in AT-47, this amount will be equal to the difference between AT-04 and AT-47.
 The amount contains two parts; the first is expressed in euro, and the second is expressed in euro cents.
-The first part must be larger than or equal to zero euro.
+The first part must be larger than or equal to zero euro, and equal to or not larger than 999.999.999 euro.
 The second part must be larger than or equal to zero euro cents, and smaller than or equal to 99 euro cents.
-The combined value must be lower or equal to the maximum defined in reference [16].
 The combined value of 0,00 euro (zero euro and zero euro cent) is not allowed

-Identification: AT-47 Name: The fee for the positive answer to the Recall in euro Description: The amount contains two parts, the first is expressed in euro, and the second is expressed in euro cents The first part must be larger than or equal to zero euro.
-The second part must be larger than or equal to zero euro cent, and smaller than or equal to 99 euro cents.
-The combined value of 0,00 euro (zero euro and zero euro cent) is not allowed.
+Identification: AT-47 Name: The fee for the positive answer to the Recall in euro Description: The amount contains two parts, the first is expressed in euro, and the second is expressed in euro cents The first part must be larger than or equal to zero euro, and equal to or not larger than 999.999.999 euro.
+The second part must be larger than or equal to zero euro cent, and smaller than or equal to 99 euro cents The combined value of 0,00 euro (zero euro and zero euro cent) is not allowed

-Identification: AT-48

-Name: The Recall reason code

-Description: This code explains the reason for the Recall for a Collection.
+Identification: AT-48 Name: The Recall reason code Description: This code explains the reason for the Recall for a Collection.
 It is defined by the Originator Bank who initiates the Recall.
-It can be used by the Beneficiary Bank to inform the Beneficiary about the reason for debit of the Payment Account of the Beneficiary.

-Value range: Codes are: • Duplicate sending
+It can be used by the Beneficiary Bank to inform the Beneficiary about the reason for debit of the account of the Beneficiary.
+Value range: Codes are: • Duplicate sending • Technical problems resulting in erroneous SCTs • Fraudulent originated credit transfer

--

-Technical problems resulting in an erroneous SCT Inst

-Fraudulent originated SCT Inst

-Identification: AT-49 Name: Additional Information to AT-48 The Recall reason code Description: When the reason for a Recall is "fraudulent originated SCT Inst", the Originator Bank may use this attribute for including additional information on AT-48.
+Identification: AT-49 Name: Additional Information to AT-48 The Recall reason code Description: When the reason for a Recall is "fraudulent originated Credit Transfer", the Originator Bank may use this attribute for including additional information on AT-48.
 The text shall be in a comprehensible language to the Beneficiary Bank.
 Beneficiary Banks are not obliged to act upon this information received.